Stark-tunable O-band single-photon sources based on deterministically fabricated quantum dot--circular Bragg gratings on silicon: Optical and quantum-optical characterization of a QD-eCBG

 \subsection{Spectral alignment of electrically tunable QD-eCBG devices}

-Achieving spectral matching between spatially separated quantum emitters is a central requirement for quantum networks based on entanglement distribution and scalable multi-emitter photonic architectures.
-To demonstrate deterministic spectral control within the QD-eCBG platform, two spatially separated devices (eCBG$_2$ and eCBG$_3$) from the same array were investigated under quasi-resonant pulsed excitation.
+Achieving spectral matching between spatially separated quantum emitters is a central requirement for quantum networks based on entanglement distribution and scalable multi-emitter photonic architectures~\cite{Azuma2023}.
+To demonstrate a key requirement for this application, namely the fine-tuning of quantum light sources to bring them into spectral resonance, two spatially separated devices (eCBG$_2$ and eCBG$_3$) from the same array were investigated under quasi-resonant pulsed excitation.
 Figure~\ref{fig:6}(a) shows the bias-dependent evolution of selected excitonic transitions from both devices.
 At zero bias, the emitters exhibit distinct emission energies, reflecting the inherent inhomogeneity of self-assembled QDs.
 Upon varying the external voltage $V_\mathrm{bias}$, both transitions shift via the QCSE with different tuning slopes.
 Importantly, despite these distinct responses, the two emitters can be tuned into mutual resonance at a common bias of 1.2~V. The resonance condition, indicated by the dashed line, defines a shared electrical operating point at which both devices emit at identical wavelengths.
 The distinct Stark responses originate from dot-to-dot variations in permanent dipole moment and polarizability, reflecting differences in shape, composition, and local strain between nominally identical QDs from the same epitaxial wafer ~\cite{Fry_2000, Bennett2010}.